What is Type 1 Diabetes?

 If they suspect that you have heart disease they will likely obtain an EKG (electrocardiogram), and ultrasound of the heart (echocardiogram).

-How is Type 1 Diabetes treated?
+Type 1 Diabetes Medication

 Type 1 diabetes is treated with insulin – this should typically be managed by an Endocrinology specialist.
 Meal and dietary activity should be ideally coordinated with physiologic insulin replacement – this involves frequent glucose monitoring.